When working with watercolor combine any two of these colors to create secondary colors.

 Watercolor is a light translucent medium.
-Because of its delicate quality, painting must begin with a good solid composition.
+Because of its delicate quality, a painting must begin with a good solid composition.
 This will ensure an end product that matches the initial vision.
-There is little opportunity to adjust placement once painting begins because watercolor paints do not hide previous layers.
+There is little opportunity to adjust placement once the painting begins because watercolor paints do not hide previous layers.
 The first step is to lightly sketch out where all the elements of the painting will be.
 The use of an H pencil is preferable.

 Master Skill - Composition

-Proper composition is an important part of keeping artwork dynamic and interesting.
+The proper composition is an important part of keeping artwork dynamic and interesting.
 The rule of thirds is essential to a good composition.

 THE RULE OF THIRDS: